jon49/child-spaced-repetition/README.md

 ...
 ```

-**Third,** the `AppController` sets it the View it wants to use, in this case it's the `default_view.class.php`.
-This View Object is associated with the `master.php` Template and sets up Sub Views which will know about their respective Templates
+**Third,** the `AppController` sets it the View it wants to use, in this case it's the Default View at `default_view.class.php`.
+This Default View is associated with the `master.php` Template and sets up Sub Views which will be associated with respective Templates.

 **Fourth,** the Controller's `init()` method will be called allowing the page-specific code to run inside the `init()`.
-This code will need to send any output to the views by using the variable: `$this->view`
+This code will need to send any output to the views by using the variable: `$this->view`.

 **Fifth,** when the script ends, the Controller is already engineered to call the View's render methods and output the application to the client.